livingdocsIO/documentation/reference-docs/server-configuration/hooks.md

 * `listUpdateHook`:

         ({
+          trx, // a knex transaction object
+          projectId,
+          channelId,
           listId,
           remove: [30, 199, …],
           add: [{id: 77, order: 12}, …]
         }, callback)

-    The payload describe here has a custom format where it gives the added and removed `documentId`s.
-A use case would be to e.g. have Elasticsearch reflect changes that got detected here.
+    The payload described here has a custom format where it gives the added and removed `documentId`s.
+An example how to use that hook would be to have Elasticsearch reindex the documents which got added/removed from a list.

 Here is a full example including server initialization: